 However, my recent experience using a LĒVO C has proven so frustrating that at $249, I wanted to share the issues I ran into and, ultimately, why I wouldn’t recommend this particular device if you’re looking into making your own edibles in bulk.

-If you’re seeking the Valhalla that is a solid edible high, then take comfort in knowing there are multiple paths that will all ultimately lead to this final destination.
-Some paths are slightly longer, some are shorter, some are more expensive, and some are even surprisingly intense!
+If you’re seeking that sweet sweet Valhalla that is a solid edible high, then take comfort in knowing there are multiple paths that will all ultimately lead to this final destination.

 Each brand has a slightly different take on how they help assist you in decarboxylating and infusing to make the perfect edibles, but I’ve only tried LĒVO of these, so that’s all I can really comment on at this time.